manojsankar/firstrepo/README.md

 # firstrepo
 testing repo creation.
-It will be deleieted as soon as the test is over.
+updated the doc in the first-feature branch.